univmalik/RI-YOLO/README.md

 How to compile:

-- Simply create a pycharm project and replace run "main.py"
+- Simply create a pycharm project and run "main.py"